What is a value chain?

-The Duke University Center on Globalization, Governance & Competitiveness (Duke CGGC) is the home of the GVC Initiative and is one of the few GVC-focused research organizations.
+The Duke University Global Value Chains Center is the home of the GVC Initiative and is one of the few GVC-focused research organizations.
 Since 2007, Duke CGGC has produced over 100 GVC industry reports across 30+ countries for a range of clients in addition to hundreds of additional publications, presentations, and workshops.
 In a recent project, Duke CGGC prepared a series of reports analyzing Costa Rica’s participation in four highly diverse industries, each at a different stage of development in the country.
 In each case the GVC framework was used to identify opportunities for upgrading given the global dynamics of each industry and Costa Rica’s capabilities.
 In another project, the GVC framework was used to identify specific workforce development strategies to foster upgrading within three industries crucial to Burundi's economic development: agribusiness, coffee and energy.
-For a full list of projects and reports with briefs on research objectives and outcomes of actual GVC projects commissioned by country governments and international organizations, see the Duke CGGC project page.
+For a full list of projects and reports with briefs on research objectives and outcomes of actual GVC projects commissioned by country governments and international organizations, see the an overview of our work.

 Who should care about GVCs?

 GVCs are spatially extensive, organizationally fragmented, and highly dynamic, making it difficult to ascertain one's position and prospects.
 Therefore it is important for economic actors, firms, workers and policymakers to understand how GVCs function in specific cases and to have tools to help predict how they might change over time.
 For example, a small firm in a developing country, a manager within that firm, and local policymakers focused on sustainable economic upgrading will all benefit from thinking about their competencies relative to other actors, both local and global, in the chains they participate in, or hope to participate in.